-(6) Continuation of health and welfare benefits, or comparable benefits, are provided under the Executive Severance Plan in the event of an involuntary termination without cause or the Continuity Agreement in the event of an involuntary termination following a change of control.
+(5) Continuation of health and welfare benefits, or comparable benefits, are provided under the Executive Severance Plan in the event of an involuntary termination without cause or the Continuity Agreement in the event of an involuntary termination following a change of control.

-(7) Continuation of financial planning benefits is provided under the terms of the Continuity Agreements.
+(6) Continuation of financial planning benefits is provided under the terms of the Continuity Agreements.

-(8) All Named Executive Officers except for Ms. Beggs are under the excise tax limit and would not be subject to an excise tax.
-Severance benefits will generally be reduced in the event that an excise tax would be imposed under Code Section 280G in an amount sufficient to eliminate the excise tax.
-Ms. Beggs was determined to be over the excise tax limit, however her severance benefits have not been reduced as it was determined that the best net treatment would be for Ms. Beggs to pay any excise tax due.
+(7) Severance benefits will either be reduced in the event that an excise tax would be imposed under Code Section 280G in an amount sufficient to eliminate the excise tax, or not reduced if it is determined that the best net treatment would be for such Named Executive Officers to pay any excise tax due.